capejs/capejs/content/tutorials/capejs_primer/01_hello_world.md

 }
 ```

 This is the end of the first lecture.
-[Next lecture](../02_custom_attributes_and_nested_elements) will be about acquiring data from elements that components are mounted and explanation of nesting of HTML element.
+[The next lecture](../02_custom_attributes_and_nested_elements) will be about acquiring data from elements that components are mounted and explanation of nesting of HTML element.